QuanCachan/Maven-Selenium-Junit-Archetype/README.md

 	cd Maven-Selenium-Junit-Archetype
 	mvn install

-Now, from the workspace you want to create a new Maven project using this archetype:
+Now, from the workspace that you want to create your Maven project using this archetype, follow these steps:

-    Firstly; ensure that there's no pom.xml file in that directory.
+    First, ensure that there's no pom.xml file in your workspace directory.

-    Then, you can type:
+    Then, type:

         mvn archetype:generate -DarchetypeGroupId=fr.henix.squash -DarchetypeArtifactId=maven-selenium-junit-archetype -DarchetypeVersion=0.0.1-SNAPSHOT -DgroupId=mygroupId -DartifactId=myartifactId

-where *mygroupId* : group id of the project to be create; *myartifactId* : artifact id of the project to be created
+where *mygroupId* : group id of the project to be created; *myartifactId* : artifact id of the project to be created

-It uses Java bindings for Selenium version 2.47.2 and Junit TestNG version 6.9.6.
+This archetype uses Java bindings for Selenium version 3.12.0 and Junit version 4.12.

 Project Structure
 -----------------------------------

 The project follows the standard Maven structure, so all the tests go in the *src/test/java* folder.
 Tests should inherit from the **TestBase** class.
-In this class a factory method from **WebDriverFactory** class is in charge of generating the instance of the WebDriver interface you need.
+In this class, a factory method from **WebDriverFactory** class is in charge of generating the instance of the WebDriver interface you need.
 Different parameters are passed into the factory:

 * base URL : base URL of the AUT (application under test)